 Holistic veterinarians do not believe in steroids, antibiotics and chemotherapy.
 They do not believe treatment that harms the patient will help cure the condition.

 Holistic pet care practitioners believe in working with the mind, body and spirit.
 The mind and spirit may be treated using stress reduction techniques such as essential oils and homeopathy.
 The body may be treated with herbs, acupuncture, nutrition and massage.
-Surgery and antibiotics are used rarely.
+Surgery and antibiotics are rare.

 For more detailed information, check with health food stores in your area or specialized pet supply stores that offer natural pet foods.
-Many of these stores also offer seminars on a variety of pet health topics.
+Many of these stores offer seminars on various pet health topics.

-To locate a holistic veterinarian in your area, to go the holistic veterinarian listing at ahvma.org
+To locate a holistic veterinarian in your area, to go the holistic veterinarian listing at American Holistic Veterinary Medical Association’s website, ahvma.org